-A. Most colleges require that you complete an application for admission and remit an admission fee (the amount of the fee varies by college).
-Different colleges may request different materials, but most will want your ACT/SAT scores and a copy of your high school transcript.
+A. Many colleges require that you complete an application for admission and remit an admission fee (the amount of the fee varies by college).
+Different colleges may request different materials, but most will want your ACT/SAT scores and an official high school transcript.
 Some colleges may request reference letters and/or a personal essay.
-You should check with the admissions offices of the colleges you are considering to ascertain their requirements and obtain an admission application.
+You should check with the admissions offices of the colleges you are considering to determine their requirements.

 Q. Will I qualify for financial aid?

 A. There are many factors considered in figuring financial aid awards.
 Regardless of your financial status, you and your parents should complete the Free Application for Federal Student Aid (FAFSA) each academic year.
-You can obtain the FAFSA in your guidance office or complete it online at www.fafsa.gov.
-The United States Department of Education's web site offers information on the FAFSA, college tax credits, and student aid programs.
-It can be accessed at https://studentaid.ed.gov/.
-Most colleges have their own financial aid officers to provide assistance with completing forms and answer your questions.
+You can complete the FAFSA and find additional information online at www.studentaid.gov.
+Most colleges have their own financial aid officers to provide assistance with completing forms and to answer your questions.

-Kent State Tuscarawas encourages all students to complete the FAFSA each year in January or February.
+Kent State Tuscarawas encourages all students to complete the FAFSA each year between October 1 and February 1.
 For a wealth of financial resources and financial aid information, visit our Financial Aid site.

 Q. What kinds of scholarship opportunities are available?